AlfioEmanueleFresta/practical-one-time-pad/extension.rst

 **Then, each key in the keystream is used to encrypt a block of the message,** **using a XOR operation.**

-You can generate a sequence of keys from a given seed using the following
+For your convenience, you can generate a sequence of keys from a given seed using the provided ``keystream_generator``, e.g.:
-code:

 .. code:: python

   from extension.utils import keystream_generator

+  # Create a keystream generator which will generate 8 bytes keys,
+  #  given the initial 'seed'.
   keystream = keystream_generator(seed="This is my initial seed",
                                   key_length=8)